-Sermon – On the seventh beatitude a reconstructed pulpit normally associated with the performance of a philosophical presentation, is used on this occasion as a platform which invites the audience to individually ascend the spiral stairs and stand in view, taking in a different perspective of the space.
-At the top of the platform there is a set of headphones inviting the participant to listen to the artist reading a recording of Sermon – On the seventh beatitude (as above).
-Through the work the artist explores concepts of self-awareness, presented for intimacy, to connect to the listener at a subconscious level.
+Sermon – On the seventh beatitude a reconstructed pulpit normally associated with the performance of a philosophical or theological presentation, is used on this occasion as a platform, which invites the audience to individually ascend the spiral stairs and stand in view overlooking the space.
+At the top there is a set of headphones, so the participant can listen to an intimate recording of the artist reading work titled Sermon on the seventh beatitude.

-The work was exhibited at the exhibition # Flaunt It, The Arches, Southampton (Nov 2019), a co-curated exhibition by studio residents Tony Spencer and Peter McGinnis, with guest artist Jilly Evans.
+The work was exhibited at the exhibition # Flaunt It 2, The Arches, Southampton (Nov 2019), a co-curated exhibition by studio residents Tony Spencer and Peter McGinnis, with guest artist Jilly Evans.

-Materials: Reclaimed pallet-wood, black mat paint, audio recording and headphones.
+Materials: Reclaimed pallet-wood, black mat paint, audio recording, headphones.

 © Tony Spencer 2019